EdinGuso/Master-Thesis/README.md

 - **Text-to-ES** achieved perfect accuracy in translating natural language to Elasticsearch queries.
 - **SmartSearch** showed enhanced performance in both syntactic and semantic components of queries.

-The results show that integrating GenAI into log analytics workflows is important, offering a powerful new approach to understanding and managing large-scale log data, aligning with the evolving demands of AI-driven IT operations
+The results show that integrating GenAI into log analytics workflows is important, offering a powerful new approach to understanding and managing large-scale log data, aligning with the evolving demands of AI-driven IT operations.